How this works.

 and joining the Daniel DNA Project by ordering a test kit.

-Several levels of Y DNA testing are available.
-For instance:
+Two levels of Y DNA testing are available for new participants:

-12 marker test can determine if there is a relationship, a
+marker test can determine if there is a Most Recent

-Most Recent Common Ancestor (MRCA), between two men with the
+Common Ancestor (MRCA) between two males of the same surname

 for current pricing.

-25 marker test can determine if there is a MRCA between two
+marker test can determine if there is an MRCA between

-males of the same surname about 7 generations ago and earlier.
+two males of the same surname as distantly as 22 generations

 for current pricing.

-available.
-The most important thing is to get started by joining
+taken, it is most important to get started by joining the

-the project, ordering a kit and submitting a DNA sample.
+project, ordering a kit and submitting a DNA sample.
+Any

 will be given the option of paying by credit card or by